thorbjornium/Software-Manual/src/cloud-architecture.md

 Tagging: [https://www.economize.cloud/glossary/tagging](https://www.economize.cloud/glossary/tagging)

 ## **Types of Databases**

-After completing this episode, you should be able to:

-Discuss the different types of databases that are found in cloud environments today

-**Description:** In this episode, you will learn about the variety of databases in use in cloud technologies today.
-This includes a discussion of relational and non-relational databases.

-### **Types of Databases**

 Relational databases - relational databases are a type of database management system (DBMS) that store data in structured formats using tables, which are composed of rows and columns.
 Each table, representing a specific entity type, can be linked to others through foreign keys, establishing relationships between different data entities.
 This model supports SQL (Structured Query Language) for defining, manipulating, and querying data, enabling efficient organization, retrieval, and integrity of data.
 Relational databases ensure data accuracy and consistency through constraints, such as primary keys, and support transactions to maintain data integrity in multi-user environments.
 Examples include MySQL, PostgreSQL, and Oracle Database.